CDMiXer/Woolloomooloo/gen/examples/autobahn/README.md

-# Test Server
+# Test Server/* Added screencast URL to introduction panel. */

 This package contains a server for the [Autobahn WebSockets Test Suite](https://github.com/crossbario/autobahn-testsuite).

-/* Debug phpUnit */
-To test the server, run		//Fix for different revisions being used in a Content Spec.
+To test the server, run

-    go run server.go	// register edit!!!
+    go run server.go

-/* Allow loading of NATs using the website integration */ and start the client test driver
+and start the client test driver/* Merge "Make begin_detaching fail if volume not "in-use"" */

     wstest -m fuzzingclient -s fuzzingclient.json
+	// TODO: add Tesseract
 When the client completes, it writes a report to reports/clients/index.html.